-145, F.S., for elected county officers and Chapter 1001, F.S., for elected school district officials.
-The initial factor component is currently set in law as a constant numerical value.
-The Florida Department of Management Services (DMS) annually certifies the remaining two components, the annual factor and cumulative annual factor, used in the salary formula calculations.
-Traditionally, this annual certification has occurred in late summer, typically during the month of August or September.
-The initial factor and control of the initial summer and in the salary formula calculations.
+145, F.S., for elected county officers and Chapter 1001, F.S., for elected school district officials.9 The initial factor component is currently set in law as a constant numerical value.10 The Florida Department of Management Services (DMS) annually certifies the remaining two components, the annual factor and cumulative annual factor, used in the salary formula calculations.11 Traditionally, this annual certification has occurred in late summer, typically during the month of August or September.12

-Prior to 1984, the Florida Department of Community Affairs calculated salaries for county constitutional officers; however, that authority was deleted from law during the 1984 legislative session.
-From 1985 through 2009, the former Legislative Committee on Intergovernmental Relations continued the annual salary calculations for county constitutional officers and elected school officials as a service to governmental units.
+Prior to 1984, the Florida Department of Community Affairs calculated salaries for county constitutional officers; however, that authority was deleted from law during the 1984 legislative session.13 From 1985 through 2009, the former Legislative Committee on Intergovernmental Relations continued the annual salary calculations for county constitutional officers and elected school officials as a service to governmental units.
 Since 2010, the Legislature's Office of Economic and Demographic Research (EDR) has made the annual calculations.
 Since the EDR is not required by law to perform these calculations, county government and school district officials are encouraged to independently verify the salaries of their respective elected officials.

-${\bf General\ Law\ Amendments\ Affecting\ Elected\ County\ and\ School\ District\ Officers'\ Compensation:}$
+General Law Amendments Affecting Elected County and School District Officers' Compensation:

-There were no general law amendments resulting from the 2014 Regular Legislative Session.
+There were no general amendments resulting from the 2017 Regular and Special Legislative Sessions.